khanmaster/ansiblewithvagrant/README.md

 - Ansible Ad-hoc Commands
 - Understanding Ansible file Directory/file Tree
 - Ansible Inventory file, Playbook, tasks and Module
-- Basic overview of YAML YET ANOTHER MARKUP LANGUAGE syntax and intendation
+- Basic overview of YAML YET ANOTHER MARKUP LANGUAGE syntax and indentation
 - Creating and running a playbook - Infra structure as code (IAC) example
-- Installing MySQL and Nginx to multi servers using Playbooks
+- Installing MySQL and Nginx to multi servers using Ansible Playbooks

 ## What is “Infrastructure As Code” (IaC)?
 Infrastructure as code (IaC) is the way of defining computing and network infrastructure through source code, the same way you do for applications.
 Rather than manually configuring your infrastructure or using a one-off isolated script, IaC gives you the power to write code, using a high-level language, to decide how infrastructure should be configured and deployed.